yamini-kolli/TreeView_AI/README.md

 # TreeView AI

 # Project Overview
 A full-stack tree-editor application with an AI assistant that helps create and edit tree nodes visually using React Flow.
 Supports session-based trees, user authentication, and real-time assistant-driven node operations (insert/delete/connect).
-Built with React on the frontend and Node/Express on the backend.
+Built with React on the frontend and FastApi on the backend.
 Docker support is included for easy deployment.

 # Live link: (http://ec2-13-54-127-161.ap-southeast-2.compute.amazonaws.com:8080)
 # Alternative: (http://13.54.127.161:8080/)